Tax Shield Formula (Table of Contents)

 - Accelerated depreciation methods.

 1. Capital Structure: The impact of adding/ removing a tax shield is highly impacted by the company’s optimal capital structure, which is a mix of debt and equity funding.
-Moreover, the interest expense on the debt is tax deductible which makes the debt funding cheaper.
+Moreover, the debt’s interest expense is tax deductible, making the debt funding cheaper.

-2. Accelerated Depreciation: The depreciation expense is tax-deductible, where companies try to maximize the depreciation expenses, so they can readily incorporate tax filings.
-Corporations use various other depreciation methods such as double declining balance and sum of years – digits to lower taxes in the early years.
+2. Accelerated Depreciation: The depreciation expense is tax-deductible, where companies try to maximize the depreciation expenses to readily incorporate tax filings.
+Corporations use depreciation methods such as double declining balance and the sum of years – digits to lower taxes in the early years.

-To further increase the cash flows and value of the business, tax shields are majorly used.
+Tax shields are majorly used to further increase the cash flows and value of the business.
 Where the formula can determine the effect of the tax shield as such:

 Examples of Tax Shield Formula (With Excel Template)